 - It is a very reliable and in most cases will prevent pregnancy but it is not 100% effective.
-About 1 in 200 women who have a tubal ligation may become pregnant.

 How well does tubal ligation prevent pregnancy?